camunda/camunda-docs-manual/content/user-guide/cockpit/process-instance-view.md

 {{< img src="../img/cockpit-cancel-process-instance.png" title="Cancel Instances" >}}

 When you select a single process instance you can cancel it in the Process Instance View.
-Hit the <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-remove-circle"></i> </button> button on the right hand side.
+Hit the {{< glyphicon name="remove-circle" >}} button on the right hand side.
 After you have confirmed this step the runtime data of the canceled instance will be deleted.